Order from the HnW Shop! or go back to HnW here

 There's a lunatic logic at work in these poems, from the opening section of thirteen facts to the final pages inspired by Christopher Smart, the 18th-century poet locked away in an asylum with his cat.
 Here, astrophysics becomes an empathy lesson, spelling lessons give way to magic, and the best healing witch in Louisiana shares the stage with orcas and a hermit crab.
 Add to that a math exam that doesn't add up, and if/then conditionals that add up strangely; plus, the worst fire in Spokane, Washington, and the origin story of owls.
 Facts and Figures is saner than a calendar.
 You can write an essay on this topic with essay writing service EssayHub.
 Calendars have twelve months, but the year—like this book—has thirteen moons.

 Reading a Rob Carney poem is remembering what it means to feel wonder.
 While grounded in the dailiness of buses and combine harvesters, whiskey and football fields, Facts and Figures makes us turn our gaze to the miracles of nature.
 Human invention and wilderness are never wholly separate, and we forget about ecological fragility at our own peril.
 This remarkable collection recognizes our dual capacity for creation and destruction.
 It is a tender meditation that at times feels as much like prophecy as poetry.
 A much-needed reflection on our past, present, and possible futures.You could write a great college essay about it.
-On the Internet, you can google help me write my research paperhelp me write my research paper and find a great service that can help you write your research paper.
+On the Internet, you can google help me write my research paper and find a great service that can help you write your research paper.

 —Erica Wright, poetry editor at Guernica